Join Here

 Though Zacharias has concluded the section on the Messiah, the chiasm is not yet complete.
 He finishes the chiasm by talking about the future prophetic ministry of his son, John.
 The fact that both the Messiah and John have a part in this chiasm shows that their lives and ministries will be intertwined.
 Further, though John is born first and will begin his ministry first, Zacharias speaks of him second.
 Though John prepares the way for the Messiah, he is of lesser importance, like an emissary before the king (cf. John 1:27; Luke 3:16).

 1:76.
 John, the child of Zacharias, will fulfill Jewish prophecies, and will himself be called the prophet of the Highest.
 He will become Israel’s greatest prophet (Luke 3:1-22; 7:28)..
 In the next few statements, Zacharias reveals two prophetic tasks that his son will accomplish.
 First, he will go before the face of the Lord to prepare His ways.
-The terms are used in reference to John being an emissary or delegate for the Messiah.
-He goes before the coming King to both announce his immanent arrival as well as prepare the way for Him.
+There is some confusion about whothe Lord refers to.
+Though some see it as a reference to God (Bock 1994:188), it seems most natural to take the title as a reference to Jesus (Green 1997:118).
+It fits the immediate context best, and in the wider context, other uses of “Lord” also refer to Jesus (1:17, 43; 2:11).
+However, not too much should be read into the term.
+In First Century usage, any master or king could be called “Lord.”
+In Jewish thinking, the Messiah would be their Lord and King, but nobody imagined He would be a divine incarnation of God.
+So John, in fulfillment of prophecy, will go before the coming King to both announce his immanent arrival as well as prepare the way for Him (3:4; Isa 40:3).

 1:78.
 This great deliverance will be based upon the tender mercy of our God.
-Zacharias recalls what his friends and relatives had said about Elizabeth, that God had shown mercy to her (1:58).
-In this way, Elizabeth is pictured as a model of Israel.
+This statement is rooted in Psalm 130:7-8 where redemption and freedom are a result of God’s love (Green 1997:118).
+Here, they are a result of God’s mercy, which fits well with what the friends and relatives of Zacharias had said about Elizabeth, namely, that God had shown mercy to her (1:58).
+The central point of the chiasm was that God was now going to perform the mercy which He promised to the forefathers.
+In this way, since mercy is shown to Elizabeth, she is pictured as a type, or model, of Israel.
 Though shamed and disgraced in her old age, God miraculously intervened, and in His mercy, provided a son.
 Israel was disgraced under Roman occupation, but now, after many years of pain, a son had been born who would prepare the way for the promised Messiah.

 Zacharias describes his son as the Dayspring from on high.
-This is best taken as a reference to John, rather than to the Messiah.
-The word dayspring could also be translated “Sunrise.”
-However, the dayspring is the part of the sunrise that is before the sun actually rises.
+Though most take this as a reference to the Messiah, it is best taken as a reference to John.
+Grammatically, the noun could refer to either.
+Furthermore, the word dayspring (Gk. anatole) might best be translated as “branch” which would seem to support the view that Zacharias is referring to the Messiah (Lightfoot 1989:29; Green 1997:121; Bock 1994:191).
+However, in context, the coming light seems to be something different than the dayspring (which has caused all the discussion)..
+Therefore, the dayspring could be understood as the branches that come out of the sun and precede it in the sunrise.
+The dayspring is not the sun, but the branch of light which comes before the sun.
 It is the few minutes of light right before the first rays of sun appear on the horizon.
 It is the brightening of the horizon before the sun actually rises.
-Zacharias believes his son John is this light, the forerunner to the actual light of the world.
+In this context, it appears that Zacharias believes his son John is this light, the forerunner to the actual Light of the world.

 Secondly, the ministry of John would guide our feet into the way of peace.
 Again, the Jewish people longed for peace, and John would be the prophet who would help lead them there.

 1:80 The section concludes with a statement about John growing up.
 This statement summarizes thirty years of preparation, of which we know very little.
 What is known comes from this verse alone.
 It says John grew and became strong in spirit, which refers to being filled, or controlled, by the Spirit.
 Luke goes on to record that John was in the deserts till the day of his manifestation to Israel.
 His primary place of preparation for ministry was in the desert, a place of solitude.
-This was true of many of the great prophets of Israelite history (e.g., Moses).
+This was true of many of the great prophets of Israelite history (e.g., Moses), and reminds the reader of the prophets about John that he would be a voice of one crying in the wilderness (3:4; Isa 40:3).